Infineon/command-console/README.md

 This library supports the following frameworks:

-- **AnyCloud framework:** AnyCloud is a FreeRTOS-based solution.
-The command console library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides the RTOS abstraction API, and uses the [secure-sockets](https://github.com/cypresssemiconductorco/secure-sockets) library for implementing socket functions.
+- **ModusToolbox&trade; environment:** In this environment the command console library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides the RTOS abstraction API, and uses the [secure-sockets](https://github.com/cypresssemiconductorco/secure-sockets) library for implementing socket functions.
 For the Bluetooth&reg; LE functionality, this library uses [bluetooth-freertos](https://github.com/cypresssemiconductorco/bluetooth-freertos).

 - **Mbed framework:** The Mbed framework is an Mbed OS-based solution.
 The command console library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides the RTOS abstraction API, and uses the Mbed socket API for implementing socket functions.
 For the Bluetooth&reg; functionality, it uses the Cordio Bluetooth&reg; LE stack in Mbed OS.